 Since the tragic fire at Grenfell Tower, a number of potential building safety concerns have been uncovered.
-Building owners have also been inspecting their buildings for safety concerns and remediating them as a priority and the government conducted fire safety tests on building materials to establish which materials would be safe to use.
+Building owners have also been inspecting their buildings for these safety concerns and remediating them as a priority and the government conducted fire safety tests on building materials to establish which materials would be safe to use.

-Because the issues uncovered are so complex and there are so many buildings to inspect and remediate, it is not always easy to tell whether an individual building has been appropriately constructed using safe materials.
-Mortgage providers are therefore asking for additional information about a building’s external wall system in an EWS1 form before they are willing to lend against it.
+Because the issues uncovered are so complex and there are so many buildings to inspect and potentially remediate, it is not always easy to tell whether an individual building has been appropriately constructed using safe materials.
+Mortgage providers have therefore been asking for additional information about a building’s external wall system (EWS) in an EWS1 form before they are willing to lend against it.
 The purpose of the EWS1 form is to provide the information necessary to support a surveyor to value a building.
 In cases where the materials in the external wall have not been confirmed, or where it’s clear that they’ll need to be replaced, a surveyor may not be able to value the building for lending purposes.
 This means that a leaseholder may not be able to sell their flat if their purchaser is relying on a mortgage to buy the property, until any risks identified have been addressed.